Mohammad585/flutter_application_2/README.md

 # Super Hero HR

 ## Description
- This project is dedicated to Sary Team.
 It has a simple UI to manage heros H.R department.

 ---